-POLI CY GS 1: DEVELOPMENT IN URBAN GREEN SPACE ZONES In Urb In Urban Greenspace Zones, development should: a) i) not result in the loss of open space unless: (i) an assessment has been undertaken which clearly shows the open space and any associated recreational buildings are surplus to requirements; or (ii) the open space that is lost would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or (iii) the development is for alternative sports and recreational provision, the benefits of which clearly outweigh the loss of the current or former use b) ause or increase a break in the city's network of blue and green tructure; or c) safeguard, or not otherwise adversely affect, a greenspace of high amenity value; or d) not result in loss of access to a local park or to smaller informal public space that is valued or well used by people living or working in the local area; or e) not make a greenspace ineffective as an environmental buffer (in locations where it performs that role); or f) maint ain important views or vistas; or g) not co Space onflict with national policies relating to designated Local Green es. or sports and recreational facilities of regional or national will be safeguarded and development or redevelopment will be permitted only where it would improve the quality of facilities provided in the city.
+POLICY GS1: DEVELOPMENT IN URBAN GREEN SPACE ZONES

+In Urban Greenspace Zones, development should:

+- a) not result in the loss of open space unless: - (i) an assessment has been undertaken which clearly shows the open space and any associated recreational buildings are surplus to requirements; or - (ii) the open space that is lost would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location; or - (ii) the development is for alternative sports and recreational provision, the benefits of which clearly outweigh the loss of the current or former use - b) not cause or increase a break in the city's network of blue and green infrastructure; or - c) safeguard, or not otherwise adversely affect, a greenspace of high amenity value; or - d) not result in loss of access to a local park or to smaller informal public space that is valued or well used by people living or working in the local area; or

+- e) not make a greenspace ineffective as an environmental buffer (in locations where it performs that role); or - f) maintain important views or vistas; or - g) not conflict with national policies relating to designated Local Green Spaces.

+Open space or sports and recreational facilities of regional or national importance will be safeguarded and development or redevelopment will be permitted only where it would improve the quality of facilities provided in the city.

-For 'outdoor sports provision' and 'informal greenspace' - see box below.
+For 'outdoor sports provision' and 'informal greenspace' - see box below